KubaSzostak/ivt/README.md

 ## Mobile devices

 Want to use it as native app on Your device without internet connection?
-Download the [Android / Windows Phone / webOS / symbian](https://build.phonegap.com/apps/510981/share) app.
+Download the [Android / Windows Phone](https://build.phonegap.com/apps/510981/share) app.